antoniomarinabril/Facial-Expresion-Recognition/README.md

-# Facial-Expresion-Recognition on AffectNet
+# Facial Expresion Recognition on AffectNet data set

-This repository has been created with the aim to upload the two models obtained in the final thesis.
+This repository has been created with the aim to upload the two models obtained in the thesis.

 Such models can be loaded in Google Colab this way: